kanokarob/Biome-Strongholds-Smithed/README.md

 - When all four pedestals have the correct block placed on top of them, a Treasure Chest will appear in the room

 **Chest Puzzle**
-- Generates in Jungle Strongholds
+- Generates in Jungle and Savanna Strongholds
 - A two-story room filled with empty Chests, and a button in the middle of the room
 - Pressing the button starts the puzzle, removing all but 4 of the Chests
 - When you open a Chest, a number between 1-4 will display above it for a few seconds, and an appropriate sound effect will play